More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 During the itinerary through its 32 hectares, you will listen to the guide's stories about the origin of this park that began as a small vegetable garden (Keukenhof means "the kitchen garden") as well as the care of the plantation and all the varieties of flowers it has.

-About the Zaanse Schans tour
+About the visit to Zaanse Schans

-How to book the Keukenhof tour?
+How to book tickets for Keukenhof?

 My advice is that if you want to include the Keukenhof gardens in your trip to Amsterdam, book your ticket online as soon as possible because due to the limited time it remains open during the year, many people want to access the park and tickets are sold out very quickly.

-What are the Keukenhof Gardens?
+What are the Keukenhof gardens?

 With more than 800,000 visitors a year, the Keukenhof gardens have become a popular tourist destination every spring.